Technology M&A sets all-time value record of US$466.6b in 2016 driven by disruptive cloud, mobile, social and data analytics

 2016 was a year of record semiconductor consolidation driven by IoT technologies, cross-industry “blur” from non-tech buyers, unprecedented cross-border deal value and record private equity (PE) buying:

 - Semiconductor targets set a new aggregate deal value record of nearly US$125b in 2016, as IoT and automobile-driven dealmaking that arose in 2015 gained momentum.

 - IoT deal volume increased 30% to 221 deals for the year and deal value tripled (+203%) to US$103.4b.
 Connected car-driven deals accounted for US$57b (55%) of total IoT deal value.

 - Non-tech buyers acquired 23% of 2016 all-deal aggregate value (up from 12% in 2015).
+In APJ, non-tech buyers accounted for 39% of the region’s value.
 This increasing deal competition coming from buyers outside of the technology sector may be one of the factors supporting high deal valuations.

 Liu says: “Massive disruption from cloud, mobile, social and big data analytics technologies drove global technology M&A to all-time value highs in 2016 and will remain strong drivers in the year ahead.
 But companies should prepare for new disruptions, including artificial intelligence and machine learning, which could push dealmaking even higher late in the year and in 2018.”